João Maria Barreto Ferreira do Amaral, 2nd Baron of Oliveira Lima

-João Maria Barreto Ferreira do Amaral, 2nd Baron of Oliveira Lima, OC (born in Lisbon, São Pedro de Alcântara, 5 January 1909) was a Portuguese nobleman.
+João Maria Barreto Ferreira do Amaral, 2nd Baron of Oliveira Lima, OC, 5 January 1909 – 4 December 1995) was a Portuguese nobleman.

 Ancestry

-He was the only son of Augusto Basto Ferreira do Amaral (Nova Goa, Goa, India, 17 October 1886 - Lisbon, São Sebastião da Pedreira, 10 February 1947), an electrical engineer from the University of London, Director of the Instituto Industrial do Porto, Officer of the Order of Aviz, etc., and his wife (married Lisbon, Sagrado Coração de Jesus, 26 March 1908) Júlia Salvação Barreto (Lisbon, Santos o Velho, 10 June 1884 - Lisbon, 8 June 1980), daughter of Joaquim Maria da Silva Barreto and wife Mariana Filomena Salvação, a descendant of Gil Vicente and possibly of a second cousin of Gustav I of Sweden.
+He was born in Lisbon, São Pedro de Alcântara, the only son of Augusto Basto Ferreira do Amaral (Nova Goa, Goa, India, 17 October 1886 - Lisbon, São Sebastião da Pedreira, 10 February 1947).
+His father was an electrical engineer from the University of London, Director of the Instituto Industrial do Porto, Officer of the Order of Aviz, etc., His mother was Júlia Salvação Barreto (Lisbon, Santos o Velho, 10 June 1884 – Lisbon, 8 June 1980), daughter of Joaquim Maria da Silva Barreto and wife Mariana Filomena Salvação, a descendant of Gil Vicente and possibly of a second cousin of Gustav I of Sweden.
 His paternal grandparents were Francisco Joaquim Ferreira do Amaral and Maria Helena de Albuquerque, 1st Baroness of Oliveira Lima.

 Life

 He was an electrical engineer and a Licentiate in Physico-Chemical Sciences from the University of Porto and was a former Director-General of Industrial Services and Member of the Superior Counsel of Economy, etc.

 He was created an Officer of the Order of the Christ and became the 2nd Baron of Oliveira Lima by Alvará of the Conselho de Nobreza of 14 June 1981.